UtrechtUniversity/campylobacter-crisprscape/README.md

  1. Determines MultiLocus Sequence Types for _Campylobacter jejuni/coli_ using the public typing scheme from [pubMLST](https://pubmlst.org/organisms/campylobacter-jejunicoli) and [pyMLST](https://pymlst.readthedocs.io/) (version 2.2.1)

- 2. Identifies CRISPR-Cas loci with [CCTyper](https://github.com/Russel88/CRISPRCasTyper) (version 1.8.0)
+ 2. Identifies CRISPR-Cas loci with [CCTyper](https://github.com/Russel88/CRISPRCasTyper) (version 1.8.0) and resulting loci are processed with [CRISPRidentify](https://github.com/BackofenLab/CRISPRidentify) ([forked](https://github.com/Necopy-byte/CRISPRidentify) from version 1.2.1) to reduce false positives.
     - this includes extra scripts to collect CRISRP-Cas information and extract sequences from the genome fasta files

  3. Collects all CRISPR spacers and creates clusters of identical spacers using